danlwarren/CephalopodUCEs/1_bait_design/README.md

 ## UCE development

-We conducted UCE bait design using Phyluce version 1.6.6 (Faircloth 2016; Faircloth et al. 2012), following standard procedures given in that package for UCE identification and bait design.
+We conducted UCE bait design using Phyluce version 1.6.6 (Faircloth 2016; Faircloth et al. 2012), following procedures given in Tutorial IV (Identifying UCE Loci and Desiging Baits To Target Them) at https://phyluce.readthedocs.io/ including probe design and in silico testing.
+Data were converted to .fasta and .2bit files where necessary.

+We used the *O. vulgaris* genome as the base genome for bait development.
+We generated simulated reads from each genome using the **art_illumina** function from ART (Huang et al. 2012) with length 100 bp, insert size of 200bp, and standard deviation of 150.
+Reads for each species were merged using a bash script, and then used **stampy** (Gerton and Goodson 2011) to align the reads for each species to the base genome and convert the output to BAM format, finally removing unmapped reads using **samtools** (Li et al. 2009).
+This produced a set of conserved regions where simulated sequence data for individual species mapped to the base genome with a divergence of < 5%.

 ## Citations